micheles/micheles.github.io/_posts/2016-01-10-to-split-or-not-to-split.md

 The output will be a couple of HDF5 files.
 The first one will contain the hazard curves in the case of no splitting, the second on the hazard curves in the case of splitting.
-For instance, considering the first site and the first intensity measure type you will get the following numbers:
+For instance, considering the first site and the first intensity measure type (PGA) you will get the following numbers:

 IML     | poe no-split          | poe split